-The latter made a ton of sense sense, in particular, because data apps, unlike voice will more likely be used when one is relatively stationary, for obvious visual and coordination and safety reasons; the exception being music.
+The latter made a ton of sense in particular, because data apps, unlike voice, will more likely be used when one is relatively stationary, for obvious visual and coordination and safety reasons; the exception being music.
 In 2007 802.11g Wifi was already 54 mbps, or 30-50x faster than 3G, even though the Wifi radios on smartphones could only handle 30 mbps.
 It didn’t matter, since most apps rarely need more than 2 mbps to perform ok.
 Unfortunately, below 2 mbps they provided a dismal experience and that’s why 3G had such a short shelf-life and the carriers immediately began to roll out 4G.

 Because of this “smart” or market driven form of equal access and in appreciation of Steve Jobs’ brilliance, I am going to introduce a new law.
-“The Law of Wireless Gravity: a wireless bit will seek out fiber as quickly and cheaply as possible.”
+The Law of Wireless Gravity which holds, "a wireless bit will seek out fiber as quickly and cheaply as possible.”
 I looked it up on google and it doesn’t exist.
 So now I am introducing it into the public domain under creative commons.
 Of course there will be plenty of metaphors about clouds and attraction and lightning to go along with the law.
 As well, there will be numerous corollaries.

 I hope people abide by this law in all their thinking about and planning for broadband, fiber, gigabit networks, application ecosystems, devices, control layers, residential and commercial demand, etc…because it holds across all of those instances.
 Oh, yeah, it might actually counter the confusion over and disinformation about spectrum scarcity at the same time.
 And it might solve the digital divide problem, and the USF problem, and the bandwidth deficit….and even the budget deficit.
 Ok, one step at a time.